awguild/WebGuild/Readme.md

     git remote add origin <SSH URL> //creates a new remote called origin that points to this project's Github SSH URL git push -u origin master //pushes the master branch to your origin remote (GitHub)
     ```
   1. Check repo on GitHub to make sure you have all the files
   1. Add repo to checkout script(s), should look like
    ```
    git clone git@github.com:awguild/<projectName>.git /C/xampp/htdocs/<projectName>
    ```
+  1. Log into pivotal tracker as guild@augustana.edu
+  1. Grab the api token from AugustanaWebGuild > Profile
+  1. Click the Settings > Service Hooks on the github repo (not account settings, the repo settings)
+  1. Paste the api token, check the active box, and hit update